By: Joel Delgado

 "Technology has - and will - continue to revolutionize the world we live in and technology developers, such as NASA, will continue to assist in driving this revolution," said NASA Technology Transfer Partnership Manager Michael Lester.
 "Developing the ability to help technology-developing organizations better communicate about their technology to the world, and how it can be used to improve life on Earth, is a very valuable skill in today’s world."

-Each group’s communications plan included an analysis of NASA’s current communication strategy as well as strategies and tactics for NASA to attract potential investors and publics for each of these individual technologies.
+Each group’s communication plan included an analysis of NASA’s current communication strategy as well as strategies and tactics for NASA to attract potential investors and publics for each of these individual technologies.

 "It was great to see how they are fueling innovation for commercial uses here on Earth," says Emily Devine, one of the students in Ozkaya's class.
 "This project emphasized how different industries, like tech transfer, have completely different needs, goals and established communication channels."